HomeSite Map

 Another curious lyrical inclusion in “I Am The Walrus,” one that got the song banned by the BBC, was the phrase, “You’ve been a naughty girl, you’ve let your knickers down.”
 "Everyone keeps preaching that the best way is to be 'open' when writing for teenagers,” Paul stated in 1967.
 “Then when we do we get criticized, surely the word 'knickers' can't offend anyone.
 Shakespeare wrote words a lot more naughtier than knickers!"
 John passively added, “We chose the word (knickers) because it is a lovely expressive word.
 It rolls off the tongue.
 It could 'mean' anything."

 In Hunter Davies "Beatles" biography, George Harrison relates his opinion about how people take Beatles lyrics too seriously.
 "That's what people don't understand," he states, adding: "like John's 'I Am The Walrus' - 'I am he as you are he as you are me.'
 That's true but it's still a joke.
 People looked for all sorts of hidden meanings.
 It's serious and it's not serious."
 After expressing his approval of Lennon's use of the word "knickers," he stated: "Why can't you have people f*cking as well: It's going on everywhere in the world, all the time.
 So why can't you mention it?
 It's just a word made up by people.
 It's meaningless in itself.
 Keep saying it - F*ck, f*ck, f*ck, f*ck, f*ck, f*ck, f*ck.
 See, it doesn't mean a thing, so why can't you use it in a song?
 We will eventually.
 We haven't started yet."
 Of course, the following year they hinted at it with Paul's "Why Don't We Do It In The Road," but I think we can all agree that the Beatles' legacy is much better off for them not having gone there fully.
-Lennon did cross that line in "Working Class Hero" in 1970 after the band's breakup, but otherwise they left that to, among others, their pal Harry Nilsson in 1972 with his song "You're Breaking My Heart."
+Lennon did cross that line in "Working Class Hero" in 1970 after the band's breakup, but otherwise they left that to, among others, their pal Harry Nilsson in 1972 with his song "You're Breaking My Heart" as featured on his album "Son Of Schmilsson."

 An interesting observation of John and Paul's individual songwriting style was detailed by producer George Martin in Hunter Davies' "Beatles" biography.
 Regarding Paul, George Martin stated: "He's the sort of Rodgers and Hart of the two...All the time he's trying to do better, especially trying to equal John's talent for words.
 Meeting John has made him try for deeper lyrics...John writes for his own amusement.
 He would be content to play his tunes to (his wife) Cyn.
 Paul likes a public.
 John's concept of music is very interesting.
 I was once playing Ravel's 'Daphnis and Chloe' to him.
 He said he couldn't grasp it because the melodic lines were too long.
 He said he looked upon writing music as doing little bits which you then join up.
 This does seem to be true, judging by the way John has written many of his songs, such as 'I Am The Walrus.'"
 The detailed lyrical explanations outlined above testify to this.